hanakai-rb/repo-sync/README.md

 end
 ```

-Values like `.name.gem` and `.gemspec.summary` come from the values defined in each repo's `repo-sync.yml` file.
+Values like `.name.gem` and `.gemspec.summary` come from each repo’s `repo-sync.yml` file.
 For example:

 ```yaml
 name: